Mundokiir/unmanic-plugins/README.md

 This projected is licensed under th GPL version 3.

-Copyright (C) 2021 Josh Sunnex - All Rights Reserved
+Copyright (C) 2021 Robert Gonzalez - All Rights Reserved

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal